cksystemsteaching/selfie/README.md

 > Imperative programming: do that and then do that

 The presence of assignments in a programming language indicates that the language supports a *programming paradigm* called *imperative programming* in which a computer is told what to do in a sequence of statements, especially assignments, that are in a *before-and-after* relationship.
-The `count` procedure is our first example of such a program.
+Doing so in procedures is a form of imperative programming called *procedural programming*.
+The `count` procedure is our first example of an imperative and even procedural program.

 > Iteration: do that again and again